-There are a plethora of other treatments that may soothe UTI symptoms and recurrences, but these are the treatments I have tried on my own and that have helped me successfully prevent contracting another UTI in the past year!
+There are a plethora of other treatments that may soothe UTI symptoms and recurrences, but these are the treatments I have tried on my own and that have helped me successfully prevent contracting another UTI in the past two years.

 I cannot tell you how much these few modifications have improved the quality of my life and helped me become virtually pain-free on a daily basis.
-I remain pain-free by drinking my D-mannose powder at least once a day, taking probiotic capsules, drinking or eating fermented food once a day, and consuming 1 tbsp of ACV in water at night.
-This may seem like a lot, so if it overwhelms you start with two lifestyle modifications such as D-mannose powder and drinking one kombucha a day.
-Once these become part of your daily routine consider adding in 1 tbsp of ACV a day in warm water.
+I remain pain-free by drinking my D-mannose powder at least once a day, taking probiotic capsules, and drinking or eating fermented food once a day.
+This may seem like a lot, so if it overwhelms you start with one lifestyle modification such as using D-mannose powder.
+Once this becomes part of your daily routine consider adding in another modification.

 I hope this post will provide some relief and relevant information to anyone struggling with chronic UTIs or looking to prevent UTIs in the future.
 Thank you for reading and please comment if you have any further questions.